 SEO is an ecosystem that collectively looks into different search engine optimization strategies.
-Some strategies take time to get implemented deliver results whereas some are quick fixes.
-Brands that just have launched their maiden SEO campaigns usually overlook small steps and prefer to pamper big one.
+Some strategies take time to get implemented and deliver results whereas some are quick fixes.
+Brands that just have launched their maiden SEO campaigns usually overlook small steps and prefer to pamper big ones.

 For instance, image SEO is a strategy that’s crucial for on- page optimization but often overlooked by webmasters.
 If you’re new to SEO remember that no strategy is small.
 It can always help to strengthen your site’s SEO efforts at scale.